khingl/pricetheorypalooza/README.md

 # Price Theory Palooza

-A catalogue of price theory puzzles and problems, built with Hugo and deployed to GitHub Pages.
+Price Theory Palooza is a place that celebrates price theory and the economic way of thinking by sharing puzzles and problems.

 **Live Site:** https://khingl.github.io/pricetheorypalooza/

-## About

-Price Theory Palooza celebrates price theory and the economic way of thinking.

 For more information, see the [About page](https://khingl.github.io/pricetheorypalooza/about/).